c0utin/poggers/README.md

    npm start
    ```

-6. Access the application in your web browser at [http://localhost:3333](http://localhost:3333).
+6. Access the application in your web browser

 ### Additional Notes

-- Ensure that your database credentials are correctly configured in the application's configuration files.
+- Ensure that your database credentials are correctly configured in AWS.

 ### Video Demonstration